openclonk/openclonk/README.linux.txt

   ./configure && make

-If you want a debug build, pass --enable-debug to configure, for the developer mode --with-gtk.
+If you want a debug build, pass --enable-debug to configure.
 Other options are listed by ./configure --help.

 On subsequent build runs, you only have to execute make.